downloaded modules by Kepler module manager should know the path of main Kepler installation.

 I found the build-area folder in ~/KeplerData/kepler.modules/, it could be a good place to put a info file, e.g. keplerPath.txt, in this folder telling the Kepler installation path.
 By this way, downloaded modules from Kepler module manager will be able to find the classes in main Kepler installation.

-#3 Updated by Christopher Brooks about 8 years ago
+#3 Updated by Christopher Brooks over 8 years ago

 I suggest setting a Java property.
 For Ptolemy, we use ptolemy.ptII.dir.